Dick Tracy (1990 film): Plot

 However, Big Boy discovers the bug and lures Tracy into an ambush, but Tracy rescues Bailey and is himself saved by the Blank.
 A furious Big Boy accepts the Blank's offer, while a heartbroken Tess leaves the city.
 In love with Tracy, Breathless agrees to testify if he gives in to her advances, but Tracy cannot bring himself to betray Tess, who has a change of heart and returns home.
 Tess is kidnapped by the Blank, who subdues Tracy and, with the help of 88 Keys, kills Fletcher and frames an unconscious Tracy.

-With Tracy behind bars, Big Boy terrorizes the city in a lucrative crime wave.
+With Tracy behind bars, Big Boy terrorizes the city in a lucrative crime wave while also accused of kidnapping Tess.
 Taken to the city orphanage, the Kid adopts the name "Dick Tracy, Jr." and reunites with Tracy, who is released by his colleagues on New Year's Eve.
 Interrogating Mumbles again, Tracy and the police surround Club Ritz, where the Blank has left Tess to frame Big Boy for her kidnapping.
-In the ensuing gun battle, Big Boy's men are killed while Big Boy takes Tess hostage and escapes to a drawbridge.
+In the ensuing gun battle, Big Boy's men are killed while Big Boy takes the captive Tess hostage and escapes to a drawbridge.

 Tying Tess to the gears, Big Boy is confronted by Tracy, and they are held at gunpoint by the Blank, who offers to share the city with Tracy once they kill Big Boy.
-Distracted by Junior, the Blank is shot by Big Boy before Tracy sends Big Boy falling to his death.
+Distracted by Junior, the Blank is shot by Big Boy before Tracy sends Big Boy falling down a shaft to his death.
 Rescuing Tess, Tracy unmasks the Blank to reveal a mortally wounded Breathless, who kisses Tracy before dying.
 Later, Tracy proposes to Tess but is interrupted by a police dispatch, and leaves her with the ring as he and Junior respond to the call.